nhphuong91/Linux/nvidiaDriverInstallation/READMEtext.txt

         1                 Stereo flipping in enabled on all X screens.

     Default: 1 (Stereo flipping is enabled on all X screens).

-Option "IgnoreDisplayDevices" "string"

-    This option tells the NVIDIA kernel module to completely ignore the indicated classes of display devices when checking which display devices are connected.
-You may specify a comma-separated list containing any of "CRT", "DFP", and "TV".
-For example:

-    Option "IgnoreDisplayDevices" "DFP, TV"

-    will cause the NVIDIA driver to not attempt to detect if any digital flat panels or TVs are connected.
-This option is not normally necessary;
-    however, some video BIOSes contain incorrect information about which display devices may be connected, or which i2c port should be used for detection.
-These errors can cause long delays in starting X. If you are experiencing such delays, you may be able to avoid this by telling the NVIDIA driver to ignore display devices which you know are not connected.
-    NOTE: anything attached to a 15 pin VGA connector is regarded by the driver as a CRT.
-"DFP" should only be used to refer to digital flat panels connected via a DVI port.

-    When this option is set for an X screen, it will be applied to all X screens running on the same GPU.

 Option "MultisampleCompatibility" "boolean"